dpac56/jobs/README.md

 15. In linkedin.js you can add more profile fields by changing the array profileFields
 16. Add candidates to a job - we first create a route in job.server.routes to which a post request is being done.
 Add a new candidate field in the job schema that has ObjectId schema and a ref user.
 We also add a different authorization for this function.
 17. The request is being given the job object by the jobById function that comes into being anytime the route has a jobId parameter
-18. A cross referenced schema can be populated by the mongoose function .populate
+18. A cross referenced schema can be populated by the mongoose function .populate [for example there can be an array of ObjectIds that have a reference of some other schema]
 19. We also added a manual approval field in the Job schema 'accountStatus'
+20. $resource has some default methods .query expects an array and .get expects an object from the API end point